yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/basics.md

 ### Properties

 ??? func "`#!cpp int HalfedgeMesh::eulerCharacteristic()`"
     Returns the Euler characteristic of the surface.
 Computed in O(1) from element counts.

-Warning: assumes the mesh is a single connected component.
+    **Warning:** assumes the mesh is a single connected component.

 ??? func "`#!cpp int HalfedgeMesh::genus()`"
     Returns the genus of the surface.
 Computed in O(1) from element counts.

-Warning: assumes the mesh is a single connected component.
+    **Warning:** assumes the mesh is a single connected component.

 ??? func "`#!cpp bool HalfedgeMesh::isTriangular()`"
     Returns true if all faces in the mesh have 3 sides.

-Complexity O(n), do not call in a tight loop.
+    Complexity $\mathcal{O}(n)$, do not call in a tight loop.

 ??? func "`#!cpp size_t HalfedgeMesh::nConnectedComponents()`"
-    Returns the number of distinct connected components of the .
-Complexity O(n), do not call in a tight loop.
+    Returns the number of distinct connected components of the mesh.

+    Complexity $\mathcal{O}(n)$, do not call in a tight loop.

 ### Utility functions